An Efficient Quadratic Interpolation Scheme for a Third-Order Cell-Centered Finite-Volume Method on Tetrahedral Grids: Nonlinear Solver and Time Integration Scheme

 with the initial value

-where ${\bf V}$ is a diagonal matrix of cell volumes $V_j$ and ${\bf r} $ denotes the fixed-point iteration residual: the $j$-th component is given by
+where ${\bf V}$ is a diagonal matrix of cell volumes $V_j$ and ${\bf r} = {\bf M} {\bf z}^{\ell} - {\bf b} $ denotes the fixed-point iteration residual: the $j$-th component is given by

+At convergence, we will have ${\bf z} = {\bf M}^{-1} {\bf b}$.
+In this study, this iteration method is used to compute ${\bf M}^{-1} {\bf Res}'$ in the explicit third-order SSP-RK time integration scheme.
 Note that the iteration converges at the first iteration for the point evaluation of the source term (i.e., ${\bf M} = {\bf V}$ and thus the source correction is zero) and simply gives the division by the cell volume.
 For our high-order source quadrature formula, this iteration scheme converges very rapidly.
 For all the problems considered in this paper, it was sufficient to perform two or three fixed-point iterations (which reduces the fixed-point iteration residual by two or three orders) to observe third-order accuracy.
 Therefore, it only requires two or three evaluations of the high-order source quadrature.

 }